Cross-Border Remote Work FAQs Mexico

 F. What is the employee’s exposure to local income tax, and under what circumstances is the foreign employer required to arrange for withholding of income tax?

-Since the remote worker will be paid by a foreign and non-Mexican entity, they will not be subject to tax regulations in Mexican territory.
+Since the remote worker will be paid by a foreign and non-Mexican entity, they will not be subject to tax regulations in Mexican territory as long as the foreign national is not considered as agent in Mexico of the foreign company.

 Claim for workplace injury